benrobertsonio/benrobertson.io/content/notes/inbox.md

 Gloria Mark

-Personality can be a major competitive advantage and is much for difficult to imitate than skills or expertise.
+Personality can be a major competitive advantage and is much more difficult to imitate than skills or expertise.
+This is why it doesn't matter that someone has already written the thing you wrote about.

+p 95

+Fascination test to identify your personality brand: https://www.howtofascinate.com/store/fascination-advantage-assessment

+You want a strong emotional response, nothing bland.